Detection of topological states in two-dimensional Dirac systems by the dynamic spin susceptibility

 Then the absorption rate of the dynamic magnetic field is obtained up to the second order of $V$ as

 where $T\equiv2\pi/\omega$, $\rho$ is a density matrix of Eq.~(\ref{Ham}), and $\chi_{xx}^{\rm R}(\omega)$ is the Fourier transform of the retarded transverse spin-spin correlation function,

-Here, we should note that the orbital contributions do not appear in Eq.~(\ref{ESRAR}), because $\bm{A}_{\rm R}(\bm{r})$ and $\bm{J}_{\rm d}(\bm{r})$ are cancelled in the time integral, and $I(\omega)$ becomes just the same form as an usual ESR formula for localized spin systems~\cite{Kubo-T}.
-This situation is realized only in systems less than two dimensions where the electrons do not have a path to move along $z$ direction.
-However, in Dirac systems, the current operator does not have a diamagnetic part because of the linear dispersion relation, so that the last term of the right hand side of Eq.~(\ref{Ham_Vt}) does not exist for all dimensions.
-Thus for Dirac systems, Eq.~(\ref{ESRAR}) is valid not only in 2D but also in 3D.
+Here, we should note that the orbital contributions of the ac field do not appear in Eq.~(\ref{ESRAR}), because $\bm{A}_{\rm R}(\bm{r})\cdot\bm{J}_{\rm d}(\bm{r})$ is canceled in the time integral, and $I(\omega)$ becomes just the same form as a usual ESR formula for localized spin systems.~\cite{Kubo-T} This situation is realized only in 2D systems where the electrons do not have a path to move along the $z$ direction.
+In Dirac systems, the current operator does not have a diamagnetic part because of the linear dispersion relation, so that the last term of the right hand side of Eq.~(\ref{Ham_Vt}) does not exist.
+Thus Eq.~(\ref{ESRAR}) can also be applied to current 2D Dirac systems.

-{\it Summary.---} We have discussed the dynamic transverse spin susceptibility (DSS) of 2D Dirac systems with spin-orbit interactions.
-Its imaginary part is related to the absorption rate in response to a transverse AC magnetic field.
+{\it Summary.} We have discussed the dynamic transverse spin susceptibility (DSS) of a 2D Dirac system with a spin-orbit interaction $\kappa$ and an alternating potential $\Delta$ (\ref{KM_model}).
+Its imaginary part is related to the absorption rate in response to a transverse ac magnetic field.
 When a static magnetic field is applied to the system, the imaginary part of the DSS shows an anomalous peak at frequency $\omega=2\kappa/\hbar$ for the TI.
-On the other hand, the static magnetic field is turned off, the imaginary part of the DSS becomes a continuous function of $\omega$ with a different values of threshold frequencies, $\omega_{\rm c}=2\kappa/\hbar$ for the TI and $\omega_{\rm c}=2\kappa/\hbar$ for the BI, respectively.
-These properties enables us to identify the TI only from information of the bulk system without connecting leads nor changing the Fermi level.
+This is related to an energy to make an edge state with the spin current in the opposite direction via spin flipping.
+On the other hand, when the static magnetic field is turned off, the imaginary part of the DSS becomes a continuous function of $\omega$ with different values of threshold frequencies, $\omega_{\rm c}=2\kappa/\hbar$ for the TI and $\omega_{\rm c}=2\Delta/\hbar$ for the BI, respectively.
+These properties enable us to identify the TI directly only from the bulk information, without observing a topological transition from the BI.
+The DSS is considered to be a relevant probe for TIs in more general cases.
+However, in the case of the BHZ model\cite{Bernevig-H-Z} which describes a TI realized in HgTe quantum wells, the present theory cannot be applied straightforwardly, since the $n=0$ Landau levels depend on the strength of the magnetic field\cite{Konig-2007}.
+We also need extended discussions for the original Kane-Mele model including the Rashba interactions\cite{Kane-M} where the $z$-component of spins is not conserved.

-{\it Acknowledgement.---} The authors thank S.~C.~Furuya, Y. Kubo, and N.~Hatano for helpful discussions.
-M.~N. thanks the Max-Planck-Institut f\"{u}r Festk\"{o}rperforschung where a part of this work has been done.
+The authors thank S.~C.~Furuya, Y. Kubo, and N.~Hatano for helpful discussions.
+M.~N. thanks the Max Planck Institute for Solid State Research where a part of this work has been done.